Great Resignation: In the United States

+In other countries

 Australia

-In February 2022, Australian treasurer Josh Frydenberg reported that the labor market had been experiencing a “Great Reshuffle” rather than a “Great Resignation”.
+In February 2022, Australian treasurer Josh Frydenberg reported that the labor market had been experiencing a "Great Reshuffle" rather than a "Great Resignation".
 He also reported that over one million workers started new jobs in the three months prior to November 2021, an increase of almost 10% prior to the pre-pandemic average.
 In the three months prior to February 2022, 300,000 workers reported resigning for better job opportunities, a record number.
 A main incentive may have been higher pay, as the typical Australian worker who switched jobs received a pay bump of 8% to 10%.

 China

 A similar social protest movement is occurring in China, referred to as tang ping (躺平 (lying flat)).
 It started roughly during the same time as the Great Resignation, in April 2021.
 It is a rejection of societal pressures to overwork, such as in the 996 working hour system.
 Those who participate in tang ping instead choose to "lie down flat and get over the beatings" via a low-desire, more indifferent attitude towards life.
 Business magazine ABC Money claimed the lifestyle resonated with youth disillusioned by the government-endorsed "Chinese Dream", which encourages a life of hard work and sacrifice without life satisfaction to show for it.
 The Chinese Communist Party (CCP) has worked to reject the idea through state-owned media and internet censorship, though some party voices offer that the movement provides an opportunity to reflect on how best to cultivate diligence in young generations.